European Rail News & Notes

 Nicky Gardner

 Nicky manages — together with Susanne Kries — hidden europe, a Berlin-based editorial bureau that supplies text and images to media across Europe.
-Together they edit hidden europe magazine.
-Nicky is a dedicated slow traveller and principal author of the Europe by Rail guidebook.The 17th edition of that book was published in 2022 and reprinted in July 2023.
-You'll find a list of outlets that sell the book on our website.
+Nicky is a dedicated slow traveller and principal author of the Europe by Rail guidebook.The 18th edition of that book was published in October 2024.
+You'll find a list of outlets that sell the book on this website.

 0 Comments